FrancocDev/FrancocDev/README.md

 # 👋 Hi, I'm Franco Carrara

 ## 💫 About Me:
-I'm a 25 year old selftaught frontend/react developer from Argentina looking for my first job opportunity and continue learning about this amazing field.
+I'm a 25 year old self-taught frontend/react developer from Argentina looking for my first job opportunity and to continue learning about this amazing field.

 👀 I’m currently learning everything I need to filling my gaps to become a better programmer.